patatje-eu/vw-backup/README.md

 Docker Containers for [Vaultwarden](https://github.com/dani-garcia/vaultwarden) Backup.
 Based on [Bitwarden_rs backup](https://gitlab.com/1O/bitwarden_rs-backup)

-**Not production ready!
-This is a work in progress.
+**This is a work in progress.
 I'm adding support to copy the backup method to remote hosts.
-For now only SFTP is supported, planning on adding WebDAV and S3 support in the near future.
-The variable names will probably change around, so if it breaks please verify your environment variables against the [Environment variables section](#environment-variables) if it breaks.**
+For now only SFTP is supported, planning on adding WebDAV and S3 support in the near future.**

 ## Usage